YukunJ/LeetCode-Practice-by-Tag/Two Pointers/76-Minimum Window Substring.md

 class Solution:
     def minWindow(self, s: str, t: str) -> str:
         """
-        This is a sliding window problem, we maintain a parif of left & right pointers while fix left, we try expand right pointer to contain the whole t string then we try to contract the window by moving left pointer to right During the process, we need hashtable to record the occurence of characters in t
+        This is a sliding window problem, we maintain a pair of left & right pointers while fix left, we try expand right pointer to contain the whole t string then we try to contract the window by moving left pointer to right During the process, we need hashtable to record the occurence of characters in t